solana-labs/solana-program-library/docs/src/token.md

 4. The pubkey of the new v3 account that will be created and initialized.
 Must be a signer to allow for `SystemInstruction::CreateAccount`.
 6. A v3 mint to be used as a source of tokens for the new account.
 In some scenarios a mint may be a fixed supply.
-In lieu of a mint, a v3 mint account could be provided that contains sufficient tokens for the migration.
+In lieu of a mint, the program could be modified to instead take v3 account could be provided that contains sufficient tokens for the migration.
 7. The mint's multisignature authority where at least one of the signers is a program address associated with the migration program.
 Using a multisignture here allows an external entity to also retain ownership of the mint or source